California Electrician Continuing Education

 Residential Electrician, Fire/Life/Safety, Voice Data Video (VDV), Certified General Electrician, Certified General Contractor, C-10 Contractor, Lighting Technician, and General Electrician

 Before you can renew, you need to finish 32 hours of continuing education in the category relevant to your certification.
-You don’t necessarily need to go to a classroom to take these hours, fortunately.
 The DIR has approved specific providers, including TradesmanCE, where you can take your CEU online.

 Make sure you take your hours from a DIR-approved provider or they won’t count toward your renewal.
-When you consider a provider, check for approval (for example, scroll to the bottom of this page to see the approval letter from the DIR).
+When you consider a provider, check for approval with the state.

 When you finish your hours, your provider issues you a Certificate of Completion.
 Use this as proof you’ve finished your hours when you submit your renewal.